google/cel-spec/doc/langdef.md

 *   `string(timestamp) -> string` converts a timestamp value to
     [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) format
-*   `string(duration) -> string` converts a duration value to seconds and fractional subseconds with an 's' suffix
+*   `string(duration) -> string` converts a duration value to seconds and fractional seconds with an 's' suffix

 **Examples:**